The click command is used to click on the current element (see Execution flow). You might need to use the click command:

 Go to template

-When you use the Click tool, you can choose this option to template will be run from the start.
+When you use the Click tool, you can choose this option to run your chosen template from the beginning.
 The dropdown lets you choose which template in your project to use when it loads.

-You will usually select a template within the same project, but you can also select templates from outside of the project you're working in.
+You will usually select a template within the same project, but you can also select templates from other projects in your account.

 This lets you specify the length of time to pause for after clicking on the current element, in seconds.